ddev/ddev/docs/content/developers/testing-docs.md

 The documentation is built and checked automatically with various [GitHub Actions workflows](https://github.com/drud/ddev/actions).
 While it may help to [check your work locally](#fork--clone-the-ddev-repository) for more involved PRs, you can more quickly make suggestions using [GitHub in a browser](#fix-docs-using-web-browser):

 1. Click the pencil in the upper right.
-That will take you to the the right page on GitHub.
+That will take you to the right page on GitHub.
 2. Click the pencil button on GitHub and follow the instructions to create your change.
 3. Save your changes and follow the prompts to create a PR.
 4. In the checks on your PR, click the “details” link by `docs/readthedocs.org:ddev` to browse the docs build created by your PR.